nomeata/ic-http-lambda/README.md

 under `/{proxy+}` and click "Manage Integration".
 Edit the "Integration details" and under "Advanced settings", make sure the timeout is 30000 milliseconds and set the "Payload version format" to 1.0.

+Before leaving the main gateway configuration page, make note of the Invoke URL.

+## Configure your DNS

+In the DNS settings for your domain, add two new CNAME records, one for `ic` and one for `*.ic`, both pointing at your Invoke URL (minus the https://).

 At this point, navigating to https://\<cid\>.ic.yourdomain.com should properly forward your request to and return the response from your caniser.